Avvyyy/alx-system_engineering-devops/README.md

-script to chnage current user to betty
+Script to print a confused smiley